DcentWallet/dcent-web-connector/doc/index.md

     - key: key path, wallet sign with that private key with a given key path (BIP32 ex) "m/44'/144'/0'/0/0").
 - Requirements:
     - `D'CENT Bridge` version 1.1.4 or higher is required.
+    - D'CENT Biometric Wallet version 2.4.0. or higher is required.
 - Useage:
     ```js
     const transactionJson = {